rickymoreno2/GCDProject/README.md

 Subject columns to be able to identify and group observations.
 The subsetted data will be called subset_tidy.
--This step will also make sure column names are unique using the make.names() function with unique parameter set to true
+-This step will also make sure column names are unique using the make.names() function with unique parameter set to true.

 # Step 13

--This step will use dplyr functions to arrange the data by subject first and then by activity and then w
+-This step will use dplyr functions to arrange the data by subject first and then by activity

 # Step 14